- Barack Obama as president had a certain advantage on foreign policy in debate

 A question about America's role in the world drew an answer about the U.S. unemployment rate.
 Ohio, Pennsylvania and Wisconsin all rated mentions; Europe and the United Nations didn't.
 The candidates had one, extended tense exchange over the auto bailout and "Green Economy" investment.

-In CNN's post-debate poll, voters gave Obama the edge on performance -- but that opinion didn't necessarily shift their votes.
+, voters gave Obama the edge on performance -- but that opinion didn't necessarily shift their votes.
 The most recent pre-debate surveys show Romney gains resulting in a virtual tie among likely voters nationally, and hinted at momentum in key swing states like Florida.

 If Romney's measured performance drew higher marks from women or the vanishingly small sliver of remaining swing voters, he might be able to maintain that momentum.

 But unlike previous debates, there was a big gender gap, with women responding much more favorably to Obama's performance and men giving a small advantage to Romney.